microsoft/winapp-windows-ai/docs/API-Reference.md

 - `Sexual` (number) - Severity level for sexual content
 - `Violent` (number) - Severity level for violent content

+### Limited Access Features Classes

+> [!IMPORTANT]
+> This class is currently needed to be able to use `GenerateResponseAsync`.
+To use this class, you will need to request an unlock token, please use the [LAF Access Token Request Form](https://go.microsoft.com/fwlink/?linkid=2271232&c1cid=04x409).

+#### `LimitedAccessFeatures`

+Provides access to Windows limited access features that require special permissions or tokens.

+**Static Methods:**

+> [!IMPORTANT]
+> When attempting to gain access to `GenerateResponseAsync`, the feature ID should be `com.microsoft.windows.ai.languagemodel` and the developer signature should be `<insert-app-id> has registered their use of com.microsoft.windows.ai.languagemodel with Microsoft and agrees to the terms of use.`.

+- `TryUnlockFeature(string, string, string)` - Attempts to unlock a limited access feature using feature ID, token, and developer signature.
+Returns LimitedAccessFeatureRequestResult

+#### `LimitedAccessFeatureRequestResult`

+Contains the result of a limited access feature unlock request.

+**Properties:**

+- `FeatureId` (string) - The identifier of the requested feature
+- `Status` (LimitedAccessFeatureStatus) - The status of the unlock request
+- `EstimatedRemovalDate` (Date | null) - Estimated date when the feature will be removed, if applicable

 ### Enums and Constants

 #### `AIFeatureReadyState`